-- 10. (1) An insurer must establish and maintain an effective risk management system, comprising the totality of strategies, policies and procedures for identifying, assessing, monitoring, managing, and reporting of all material risks to which the insurer may be exposed. - (2) The risk management system must - - (a) adequately support the board of directors in meeting its responsibilities with respect to the furtherance of the safe and sound operation of the insurer and the protection of policyholders, taking into account the nature, scale and complexity of the of the insurer's business and risks;
+10. (1) An insurer must establish and maintain an effective risk management system, comprising the totality of strategies, policies and procedures for identifying, assessing, monitoring, managing, and reporting of all reasonably foreseeable current and emerging material risks to which the insurer may be exposed.